40843245/Cloud-Computing/basic knowledgement/Cloud Computing/Attack/threat model/NoSQL/threat model of NoSQL.md

 This exposes NoSQL to replay attacks and password brute force attacks, resulting in information leakage.

+Additionally, NoSQL uses HTTP Basic-based authentication or Digest-based authentication, which are prone to replay attack

+or man-in-the-middle attack.

 ## Inefficient Authorization Mechanisms
 ## Susceptibility to Injection Attacks